Most children and teens with

-- Discuss epilepsy openly and honestly with your child and help your child talk openly and honestly
+Learn as much as you can about epilepsy.
+Discuss epilepsy openly and honestly with your child.
+Also help your child talk openly and honestly

-Praise your child's success.
+praise your child's success.

-- Encourage sports, hobbies, and other interests.
+Encourage sports, hobbies and other interests.
+Help your child make

-- Continue family activities and traditions.
+friends.
+Continue family activities and traditions.

 Respite allows you to take care of yourself so that you are physically and mentally better able to care for your child.

-- Build a support network for you and your child.
+Build a support network for you and your child.
 Resources are available through the

 Parent to Parent-USA,Parent Training and Information Centers and

 Family Voices: Family-to-Family Health Information Centers.